AOP in Finance: Understanding Accounting Operating Procedures

 Standardized accounting procedures ensure:

-reliable financial information for decision make -
+- Data integrity reliable financial information for decision make

-substantially document processes that facilitate verification -
+- Audit readiness substantially document processes that facilitate verification

-trustworthy financial statements for investors and creditors
+- Stakeholder confidence trustworthy financial statements for investors and creditors

 Organizations with weak accounting procedures oftentimes struggle with financial reporting errors, audit findings, and compliance issues.